Héctor Giménez (baseball)

-Héctor Eliner Carasco Giménez [Ec-tor he-MEH-nes] (born September 28, 1982) is a Venezuelan former professional baseball catcher.
-He has previously played in Major League Baseball (MLB) for the Chicago White Sox, Houston Astros and Los Angeles Dodgers.
+Héctor Eliner Carasco Giménen [Ec-tor he-MEH-nes] (born September 28, 1982) is a Venezuelan former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Chicago White Sox, Houston Astros, and Los Angeles Dodgers.

 Professional career

 Houston Astros

 Giménez was signed by the Houston Astros as an amateur free agent in 1999.
 He spent two years in the Venezuelan Summer League before joining the Astros U.S. based minor league system.
 At one point, Giménez was ranked the best defensive catcher in the Houston Astros system, according to Baseball America.
 In 2005, he led the Corpus Christi Hooks with 58 RBI and earned Texas League All-Star honors.
 He hit .273 (75-for-275) with eight home runs and 37 RBI in 76 games for the Round Rock Express in his first season at the Triple-A level in 2006.

-He made his major league debut with the Astros on September 25, 2006 striking out as a pinch hitter against the Philadelphia Phillies.
+He made his major league debut with the Astros on September 25, 2006, striking out as a pinch hitter against the Philadelphia Phillies.
 He made one other major league appearance, also as a pinch hitter, against the Pittsburgh Pirates on September 27 and groundout to the shortstop.

 On February 26, 2007, Giménez decided to have surgery to repair a torn rotator cuff and as a result, missed the entire 2007 season.

 Tampa Bay Rays

-On November 27, 2007, he signed a minor league contract with the Tampa Bay Rays that included an invitation to spring training.
-He split the season between the A+ Vero Beach Devil Rays and the AAA Durham Bulls and then became a free agent at the end of the season.
+On November 27, 2007, Giménez signed a minor league contract with the Tampa Bay Rays that included an invitation to spring training.
+He split the season between the High-A Vero Beach Devil Rays and the Triple-A Durham Bulls and then became a free agent at the end of the season.

 Pittsburgh Pirates

-He signed a minor league contract with the Pittsburgh Pirates in January 2009 and split the season between the AA Altoona Curve and AAA Indianapolis Indians.
+He signed a minor league contract with the Pittsburgh Pirates in January 2009 and split the season between the Double-A Altoona Curve and Triple-A Indianapolis Indians.
 In 2010, he was with Altoona for the whole season and hit .305 in 94 games with 16 home runs, his highest total in any of his professional seasons.